irtaylor/the-seasoned-schemer-project/commandments.md

 ## The Twelfth Commandment

 Use `(letrec ...)` to remove arguments that do not change for recursive applications.

+## The Thirteenth Commandment

+Use `(letrec ...)` to hide and to protect functions.